Solving the Poisson equation using coupled Markov chains: Coupled chains and fishy functions

-Theorem~\ref{thm:fishy-estimator} in Appendix~\ref{subsec:approx-fishy-function}, also provides bounds on moments of $\left|G_{y}(x)\right|$.
-For our subsequent analysis of asymptotic variance estimators, it is important that this is a pointwise result.
-The random variable $G_{y}(x)$ may be simulated using Algorithm~\ref{alg:coupledchains} with $L=0$.
-The cost of sampling $\fishytestestimator_{y}(x)$ is the cost of running a pair of chains until they meet, which is typically comparable to twice the cost of running one chain for the same number of steps, i.e. $2\mathbb{E}_{x,y}[\tau]$ on average.
+For our subsequent asymptotic variance estimators in Section \ref{sec:Asymptotic-variance}, it is important that this result is pointwise.
+The random variable $G_{y}(x)$ may be simulated using Algorithm~\ref{alg:coupledchains} with $L=0$ (setting $L\geq 1$ will be useful from Section~\ref{subsec:recoverGlynnRhee} onwards).
+The cost of sampling $\fishytestestimator_{y}(x)$ is the cost of running a pair of chains until they meet, which is typically comparable to twice the cost of running one chain for the same number of steps, i.e. $2\tau$.